 - Medical records

-All of these things need to be stored in one place.
-Preparing to be a dad takes high levels of organizing, as well as mental prep.
+You should store all these things in one place.
+Preparing to be a dad takes high levels of organizing and mentally preparing to be a father.

 3. Be Involved in the Pregnancy

-Be involved in the pregnancy as much as you possibly can.
+Be involved in the pregnancy as much as you can.

 Sure, you are not carrying the baby, but you can do many things to help mom out.
 You should do these things because you want to make mom’s life a little easier.
 Also, because it brings you closer to the experience.

 Make sure you learn what your wife is going through.
 Learn about how your baby is progressing in the womb, week by week.